Information & Privacy Practices

 Seeking help can be confusing and maybe a little scary.
 Here are answers to some of the questions and concerns you may have.

 What services do you provide?

-We offer an array of mental health counseling for adults, adolescents, couples, families and groups.
+We offer an array of mental health counseling and other services for adults, adolescents, couples, families and groups.
+These services include: